 We're committed to providing a supportive and inclusive environment for you to study in.
 You'll be able to access campus as required and be taught in smaller groups, ensuring excellent support.

 We understand that everyone’s circumstances are different due to the pandemic.
-And so you can choose how you prefer to study for Trimester 2 (January-May 2021).
-There's a choice of online only, or campus teaching supported by online technologies.
+Most students (except those on clinical placements or with practical course elements) can choose how you prefer to study.
+There's a choice of on campus supported by online technologies or online only.

 You can change your preference at set times in the year.